Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 Instructions

-• To a blender or food processor, add 12 ounces roasted red bell peppers, 1 small can (15 oz) tomatoes, ¾ cup almonds, 1 tablespoon olive oil, 1 teaspoon salt, 1 clove garlic, and ½ teaspoon red pepper flakes.
+• BLEND SAUCE: Blend 12 ounces roasted red peppers, 1 can (15 ounces) diced tomatoes, ¾ cup almonds, 1 tablespoon olive oil, 1 teaspoon salt, 1 clove garlic, 1 cup water, ½ teaspoon red pepper flakes until smooth.

-• Transfer the red pepper sauce to a large skillet and simmer on medium-low heat for 10 minutes.
-Add half a cup of water if the sauce gets too thick.
+• COOK SAUCE: Transfer sauce to a large skillet and simmer for 10 minutes.

-Toss the pasta with the sauce on medium heat until fully coated.
-Stir in some of the reserved pasta water if necessary.
+Toss on medium heat until fully coated, adding reserved pasta water if necessary.

 Video